rust-lang/book/src/ownership.md

 checker’, where the Rust compiler refuses to compile a program that the author thinks is valid.
 This can happen because the programmer isn’t used to thinking carefully about ownership, or is thinking about it differently from the way that Rust does.
-You probably will experience similar things at first.
+You probably will experience something similar at first.
 There is good news, however: more experienced Rust developers report that once they work with the rules of the ownership system for a period of time, they fight the borrow checker less and less.
 Keep at it!

 This chapter will give you a foundation for understanding the rest of the language.
-To do so, we’re going to learn through examples, focused around a very common data structure: strings.
+To do so, we’re going to learn through examples, focusing on a very common data structure: strings.

 ## Variable binding scope

 Let’s take a step back and look at the very basics again.
-Now that we’re past basic syntax, we won’t include all of the `fn main() {` stuff in examples, so if you’re following along, you will have to add that yourself.
-It will be a bit more concise, letting us focus on the actual example.
+Now that we’re past basic syntax, we won’t include all of the `fn main() {` stuff in examples, so if you’re following along, you will have to put them inside of a `main()` function.
+This lets our examples be a bit more concise, letting us focus on the actual details, rather than boilerplate.

 Anyway, here it is: